Universal Television: Revue Studios

-Universal Television (original iteration)
+Universal Television (original)

 In 1962, MCA acquired Decca Records, including the film studio Universal-International Pictures (later integrated into Universal Pictures).
 The following year, in 1963, Revue Studios was reincorporated as the original iteration of Universal Television.
 Since then, they have made many contributions to television programming, including the production of the first television film (See How They Run from 1964), the first wheel series (The Name of the Game from 1968), the first rotating series with an umbrella title (1969's The Bold Ones) and the first two-part television movie (Vanished from 1971).
 Universal Television (also commonly known as MCA/Universal) also co-produced many shows with Jack Webb's Mark VII Limited, such as Emergency!, Adam-12 and a revival of the 1951 series Dragnet.

 In 1967, Grant Tinker, formerly employee of NBC was hired to join the studio.
 He held the position for two years, until he left in 1969 to join 20th Century-Fox Television, and later that year, had to start MTM Enterprises.
 He subsequently left Fox in 1971 due to conflicts with running MTM.

 During the 1970s and 1980s, Universal Television produced shows such as Baretta, The Rockford Files, Murder, She Wrote, Miami Vice, The Equalizer, The Incredible Hulk, Battlestar Galactica, Buck Rogers in the 25th Century, Knight Rider, The A-Team, Simon & Simon and Magnum, P.I., many of which received critical acclaim and several TV movie spin-offs after their cancellations.

+The company hit major setbacks in the late 1970s and early 1980s when large-profile producer Stephen J. Cannell left Universal to form his independent production company, and another large-profile producer Glen A. Larson had also left Universal to join 20th Century Fox Television.
+Around the same time, in 1981, supervising producer Jo Swerling Jr. and writer Frank Lupo had left Universal to join Stephen J. Cannell's production company.
+Both of its 1980s massive hit series for NBC, Knight Rider and The A-Team were both conceived to fullfill his contractual obligations with respective creators Glen A. Larson and Stephen J. Cannell as his last shows working for Universal before he left the company.

 In 1980, Bud Austin has received a production contract with Universal Television to produce television series.
 One of the more notable contracts was writer/producer Dick Wolf, whose Universal association began in 1986 with Miami Vice, then writing for several more shows before creating the hit Law & Order franchise.
 In 1987, Universal Television, which by then, was the leading producers in prime time television programming, decided to have six pilots committed for network production value, plus three series for the 1987–88 season, which included development deals with people who already contracted with Universal.